daniela0321/flare-docs/Content/service-design.md

 There are numerous definitions for service design.
 According to The Copenhagen Institute of Interaction Design, service design helps to innovate (new) or improve (existing) services to make them more useful, usable, desirable for clients and efficient as well as effective for organisations.
 [1]

 This cross-disciplinary practice combines numerous skills for example in design, management, and process engineering.

+There there is a variety of specific [**tools**](/insights/customer-experience-and-service-design-tools) you can use to facilitate the service design process.

 ## 2. From Service Design to Changing the Customer’s Behaviour